Waino/dockerdo/README.rst

 * Add or overwrite an environment variable in the session environment.

-dockerdo run (alias dodo)
+dockerdo exec (alias dodo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-* Runs a command in the container.
+* Executes a command in the running container.
+* The working directory is deduced from the current working directory on the local host.
+  E.g. if you ran `dockerdo run` in `/home/user/project`, and are now in `/home/user/container/opt/mysoftware`, the working directory on the container is `/opt/mysoftware`.
 * Note that you can pipe text in and out of the command, and the piping happens on the local host.

 dockerdo stop